drug-design/course/docs/chapters/protein-ligand-binding.md

 #### X-Ray Structure of ATP Bound to a Protein Kinase

-The X-ray structure of the complex between ATP and the protein kinase CDK2 has been solved and confirms its now classical binding mode observed in all the kinases analyzed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/x-ray-structure-atp-bound-to-protein-kinase-7ccd1c8f'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structure of the complex between ATP and the protein kinase CDK2 has been solved and confirms its now classical binding mode observed in all the kinases analyzed.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.